RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-aws/README.md

 Configure the action:
 (you can check the [docs](https://backstage.io/docs/features/software-templates/writing-custom-actions#registering-custom-actions) to see all options):

-Here you can pick the actions that you'd like to register to your backstage instance.
+Import the action that you'd like to register to your backstage instance.

 ```typescript
 // packages/backend/src/plugins/scaffolder.ts